tana0101/Coroutine-in-C/README.md

 This project is the Unix style of coroutine mechanism in C language.
 It uses the file descriptor number to control the coroutine system and the job function.

+LAB1
+---
+Design a new scheduling algorithm:
+Using the characteristics of the stack to implement LIFO scheduling.

 Building
 ---
 To build the static library `coroutine.a`: